Computation Alignment: Capacity Approximation without Noise Accumulation: Main Results

 It is also worth mentioning that, unlike the gap presented here, the approximation gap in \cite{avestimehr11} is uniform in the fading statistics.
 Developing communication schemes that guarantee an approximation gap that is uniform in both the network depth and the fading statistics is therefore of interest.

-Finally, like other signal alignment schemes for time-varying channels such as \cite{cadambe08} and \cite{nazer09}, the communication scheme proposed in this paper suffers from long delays.
-In particular, the delay required to establish signal alignment scales at least as $2^{K^2}$ in the number of users $K$.
+Finally, like other signal alignment schemes for time-varying channels such as \cite{cadambe08} and \cite{ngjv12IT}, the communication scheme proposed in this paper suffers from long delays.
 This limits the practicality of these schemes even for moderate values of $K$.
 Finding ways to achieve signal alignment (be it for interference management or function computation) with less delay is hence of importance.